favourch/coretabs-academy/README.md

 If you do not want to install the dev tools on your machine, <a href="./docs/docker-development.md" >this guide provides information for running the development environment on docker.</a>

-* You will still need VSCode to modify the project.

 # Connecting to development API

 If you want to consume a ready-to-use API, we have it at [api-dev.coretabs.net](https://api-dev.coretabs.net)